Economic Surprise Index

 Frequently Asked Questions

-▶Can the Economic Surprise Index predict stock market returns?
+▶Why is the Economic Surprise Index mean-reverting?

 Economic Surprise Index is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Economic Surprise Index is influencing current positions.